Lightweight CNN-Based DDoS Detection for Resource-Constrained Edge Networks: Experimental Findings

 \subsection{Training}

 To train the model, we used the CIC DDoS 2019 Dataset, as discussed in \ref{subsec2}, renowned as the standard benchmark dataset in the domain of anomaly detection \cite{bib19}.
-Using convention, we split the dataset into a Training, Validation, and Testing distribution of $80:10:10$ respectively.
-The inclusion of a validation set helps the model tune to optional hyperparameters that fine-tune the prediction in the model.
+Following convention, we split the dataset into Training, Validation, and Testing sets in an $80:10:10$ distribution.
+The inclusion of a validation set helps the model tune optional hyperparameters that fine-tune its predictions.
 Otherwise, such a split wouldn't be necessary. \cite{bib23} (Table \ref{tab:dataset-distribution}).

 For optimization during training, we employ the Adam optimizer, wherein key hyperparameters such as learning rate, batch size, and the number of epochs are tuned.
-Cross-validation is incorporated to assess the model's performance while mitigating the effects of overfitting.
-Training and evaluation occur on the preprocessed dataset, utilizing the common performance metrics described above.
-The inclusion of a validation dataset consistently enhanced accuracy over each epoch, highlighting the model's robustness and capacity to generalize effectively.
+Cross-validation is incorporated to assess the model's performance while mitigating overfitting.
+Training and evaluation are performed on the preprocessed dataset, using the performance metrics described above.
+The inclusion of a validation dataset consistently improved accuracy across epochs, highlighting the model's robustness and ability to generalize effectively.